alexcojocaru/elasticsearch-maven-plugin/README.md

     > whether to keep the data and log directories, if they already exist; since the behavior, before this flag was implemented, was to keep the existing data, the default is true

-*   **timeout** [defaultValue=60]
+*   **instanceStartupTimeout** [defaultValue=120]
-    > how long to wait (in seconds) for each Elasticsearch instance to start up; since Elasticsearch 8 takes much longer than the previous versions, the default was changed from 30 to 60 seconds
+    > how long to wait (in seconds) for each Elasticsearch instance to start up; since Elasticsearch 8 takes significantly longer than the previous versions to start up, the default was changed from 30 to 120 seconds

+*   **clusterStartupTimeout** [defaultValue=30]
+    > how long to wait (in seconds) for all instances to form a cluster; this is in addition to the instance startup timeout

 *   **clientSocketTimeout** [defaultValue=5000]
     > the default socket timeout (in milliseconds) for requests sent to the Elasticsearch server